phtj/patrick-janssen/pages/service.md

 - 2021: Chen Jielin, Towards Architectural Design Space Interpretation: A New Paradigm of Architectural Generative Design, PhD Qualifying Exam, National University of Singapore (NUS), November 2021.
+- 2021: Martin Miguel, Physically-Based Modelling of Interactions Between a Building and its Outdoor Conditions at the Urban Microscale, PhD Exam, National University of Singapore (NUS), January 2021.
 - 2019: Daniel Kuai Yu, Parametric Infrastructure Planning via Artificial Organic Simulations through Topographical Analysis, MPhil Thesis, The University of New South Wales, April 2019.
 - 2018: Robert Doe, Integration of COmputational Design Tools in The Design and Production of